ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param optimize_final_model: [default- False] Whether or not to perform GridSearchCV on the final model.
 True increases computation time significantly, but will likely increase accuracy.
   :type optimize_final_model: Boolean

-  :param perform_feature_selection: [default- True for large datasets (&ge; 100,000 rows), False for small datasets] Whether or not to run feature selection before training the final model.
+  :param perform_feature_selection: [default- True for large datasets (> 100,000 rows), False for small datasets] Whether or not to run feature selection before training the final model.
 Feature selection means picking only the most useful features, so we don't confuse the model with too much useless noise.
 Feature selection typically speeds up computation time by reducing the dimensionality of our dataset, and tends to combat overfitting as well.
   :type perform_feature_selection: Boolean

   :param verbose: [default- True] I try to give you as much information as possible throughout the process.
 But if you just want the trained pipeline with less verbose logging, set verbose=False and we'll reduce the amount of logging.